 The tourist visa allows 90 days of any year and the visa is valid for the life of the passport.

 There is a departure tax to leave Chile, it is often included in the price of the ticket, it is best to confirm before purchase.

-There are no fees for visas or reciprocity.
+There are no fees for visas or reciprocity in Colombia.
 Tourists may need to show proof of a ticket to exit the country.
 While it is a requirement, it does not appear to be standard practice and tourists are reporting that this is no longer being requested.

-There is a departure tax for leaving the country, $33 if a visitor has been in the country for less than one month and $66 if the visitor has been there longer.
+There is a departure tax for leaving the country if a visitor has been in the country for less than one month and a larger fee if the visitor has been there longer.
 Some airlines include this fee in the price of the ticket, it is best to confirm before purchase.

-Paraguay charges a standard fee of $65 to citizens of Australia, Canada, the United Kingdom and the United States.
+Paraguay charges a standard fee to citizens of Australia, Canada, the United Kingdom, and the United States.